emm-jay-ahh/terminal_t1a3/README.md

 <br />

 The idea is to be able to check network settings without opening another terminal or leaving this application to do so.
-Other tools current and future this application will house will require the user to know this type of information before tolls can be deployed correctly.
+Other tools current and future this application will house will require the user to know this type of information before tools can be deployed correctly.

 <br />